Children's programming on NBC: Final years with animated programming (1989–1992)

 In September 1989, NBC premiered Saved by the Bell, a sitcom centered on the fictional Bayside High School in Pacific Palisades, California, which originated on The Disney Channel the year prior as Good Morning, Miss Bliss (the predecessor series, set in an Indianapolis, Indiana middle school, served as a starring vehicle for Hayley Mills, who did not return for the retooled series; four cast members from that show – Mark-Paul Gosselaar, Dennis Haskins, Lark Voorhies and Dustin Diamond – were cast in Saved by the Bell as their Miss Bliss characters).
 Despite receiving harsh reviews from television critics, Saved by the Bell would become one of the most popular teen-oriented series in television history as well as the highest-rated series on Saturday mornings, dethroning ABC's The Bugs Bunny and Tweety Show in its first season.
+In addition, other teen-oriented programs, including Guys Next Door and Kid 'n Play (series based on the hip-hop duo), joined the lineup in Fall 1990 to bring in more attention to the older targeted audiences for Saturday mornings rather than just children, which this attempt was unsuccessful as Guys Next Door quickly ended the next year.

+However, in October 1990, then-President George H. W. Bush signed a deal with the Federal Communications Commission to require educational content under the Children's Television Act for the Fall 1991 season, which mandated these guidelines in animated programs for the network, including Space Cats, Super Mario World, and ProStars.
+Following the negative reception with this experience, NBC subsequently canceled the animated programming for Saturday mornings as FCC responded that not all cartoons were made to be educational.